LinuxBeaver/GEGL-GIMP-PLUGIN_Vector_layers_vignette/README.md

 https://github.com/LinuxBeaver/Vector_Layers_in_GIMP_via_vignette/releases

 # Vector layers in GIMP rendered by GEGL via exploiting vignette
-This plugin calls gegl:vignette and my invert transparency and ssg plugin together to render basic squares, circles and more.
-Due to this it ships with plugins "stroke shadow glow" and "invert transparency" as bonus filters.
+This plugin calls gegl:vignette and my invert transparency and ssg plugin together to render basic squares, circles, diamonds and vertical and horizontal bars.
+Due to this it ships with plugins "stroke shadow glow" and "invert transparency" as bonus filter dependencies.
 You can learn more about bonus filters here

 https://github.com/LinuxBeaver/GEGL-SSG-Stroke-Shadow-Glow-/